harvard-lil/website-static/app/_our_work/thread-keeper.md

 # Required
 what_does_it_do: >
-  High-fidelity capture of Twitter threads as sealed PDFs
+  High-fidelity capture of Twitter threads as sealed PDFs.

 # # Optional
 # why_does_it_exist: >